oneapi-src/oneDPL/documentation/library_guide/parallel_api_main.rst

 that may be passed to algorithms such as reduce or transform.

 |onedpl_short| also includes an experimental implementation of range-based algorithms with their
-required ranges and Async API.
+required ranges, and experimental asynchronous algorithms.

 .. toctree::
    :maxdepth: 2